TheImagingSource/tiscamera/doc/pages/error-handling.rst

 tcam-property
 #############

-.. todo:: add link to tcamerror

 tcam-property handles error by returning a GError to the user.
-All possible error types are defined in the enum TcamError
+All possible error types are defined in the enum :ref:`tcamerror`

 .. tabs::